johnmagira/fmp_project/README.md

 # Running project

 Clone the repository onto your local machine.
 Make sure that you are in the `fmp_project` environment everytime you run this project.
+Choose the audio file you want to use and then run All Cells.
+Will take a while to run, but use the last graph shown to see what the detected pitches were